 - Econometric Principles and Data Analysis

 - International Finance

 - Macroeconomic Policy and Financial MarketsResearch Methods

 - Any of the core courses not previously chosen

-To find out more about this programme, including module details, fees and entry requirements, please visit the MSc Finance (Economic Policy) section of the Centre for Financial and Management Studies website.
+To find out more about this programme, including module details, fees and entry requirements, please visit the MSc Finance (Banking) section of the Centre for Financial and Management Studies website.

 Teaching & Learning